ettorerizza/aat_reconcile/README.md

 **Tested with Python 3, but should work on python 2.**

 Written a Sunday morning on the basis of [LC Reconcile](https://github.com/cmh2166/lc-reconcile).
 Probably buggy.
 Thank you for testing it.
-Commits are welcome.
+Pull request welcome.

 For the moment, it works as if you type something in this [search bar](http://www.getty.edu/research/tools/vocabularies/aat/?find=room&logic=AND&note=) (for example, the word room).
 We can change this to perform an "exact match" search  (as if you type "room" with quotes) or a search with stemming (as if you type $room).
 Let me know what is the best.

+TO DO : add "suggest" and "preview" APIs, add support for Getty's TGN and ULAN.

 **Instructions copy-pasted from LC Reconcile**